YitingLiu97/portfolio-2020/_posts/2022-07-11-SixthSense.md

 # Role

 I am the lead developer for this project.
 I am proud to successfully build the application of the MVP experience with spatial audio within 25 hours.
-I also took on the role of technical and art director where I assigned technical tasks for my teammates to work on certain features (AI companion, text to speech, Dialogflow, and voice over reocridng, and 3d assets).
+I also took on the role of technical and art director where I assigned technical tasks for my teammates to work on certain features (AI companion, text to speech, Dialogflow, and voice over recording, and 3d assets).

 # Development Process
 ![assets/sixthsense/XRBrainJamDeveloping.jpg](assets/sixthsense/XRBrainJamDeveloping.jpg)
 I enjoyed developing for Magic Leap with Unity.
 Although, at first, I spent around 20 hours troubleshooting:
 - Trying out different example templates
-- The original repo didn't have MLTK tool embeded and I found the MLTK package on github
+- The original repo didn't have MLTK tool embedded and I found the MLTK package on github
-- Explored the exmpale scenes of the MLTK
+- Explored the example scenes of the MLTK
-- Decided the Controler Input was the one that fits our experienc the most
+- Decided the Controller Input was the one that fits our experience the most
-- I also explored the spatial map and would love to explore more in the future.
+- I also explored the spatial map and would love to explore more in the future

 <br>

 ![assets/sixthsense/spatial-map.png](assets/sixthsense/spatial-map.png)
-- It is include in the Control Input scene and I would love to dive into it more to be more calibratable to different phsycial scenes
+- It is include in the Control Input scene and I would love to dive into it more to be more calibratable to different physical  scenes
-- I was so happy when I finally succeed in building our application!
+- I was so happy when I finally succeeded  in building our application!

 ![assets/sixthsense/built-scene.png](assets/sixthsense/built-scene.png)
 - Testing out spatial audio